TITLE Custodial Foreman

 Experience: At least two years of experience in custodial services, which includes knowledge of cleaning procedures, equipment and supplies, is required.

 Skills: Must be able to read English language sufficiently to understand written work orders and instructions as well as directions for the proper mixture, use, and disposal/storage of cleaners, solvents, chemicals, and similar products used in custodial services.
 Must be able to instruct other custodial personnel in proper cleaning procedures and the use of custodial supplies and equipment.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires the ability to lift and carry custodial supplies and equipment weighing up to 75 pounds on a frequent basis and up to 100 pounds on an occasional basis, prolonged walking or standing and frequent bending, stooping, and reaching on a daily basis.
 Requires a full range of physical motion in order to operate manual and electrically-powered cleaning equipment and machines to include snow shovels.
 Requires the ability to access facilities and areas that may only be accessible by climbing ladders or stairs, bending, reaching on top of partitions, cabinets, bookcases and ledges, moving furniture, supplies, equipment, or office machines.
 Must be able to move throughout assigned areas, as work is performed indoors and out-of-doors.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 Other: Positions associated with this position classification may be located in facilities requiring the position to be designated “sensitive” as defined by University policy.
 Positions associated with this position classification may include job duties, responsibilities, or activities that are subject to export control regulations.
 The scope of the job requires exposure to and use of chemical compounds for cleaning which may be hazardous and/or cause injury if specific instructions regarding their mixture, application and use are not properly followed.
 A valid Missouri driver’s license is required.